stuartpittaway/diyBMSv4ESP32/README.md

 # How to use the code

-This release removes the need to manually install platformIO and compile the code yourself, instead GITHUB Actions are now used to build the code for you automatically.

-# GITHUB Actions

 ![Master Branch](https://github.com/stuartpittaway/diyBMSv4Code/workflows/PlatformIO%20CI/badge.svg?branch=master)

-# How to compile the code

-The code uses [PlatformIO](https://platformio.org/) to build the code.
-There isn't any need to compile the code if you simply want to use it, see "How to use the code" above.

-If you want to make changes, fix bugs or poke around, use platformio editor to open the workspace named "diybms_workspace.code-workspace"
+This release removes the need to manually compile the code yourself, instead GITHUB Actions are now used to build the code for you automatically.

+The files you will need are held as ZIP files in [Releases](https://github.com/stuartpittaway/diyBMSv4Code/releases)